pmitros/cpsd-lottery/docs/schools/morse.md

 ### What are the afterschool options like?

-There is the Morse Afterschool and the Community Schools.
-Both are highly regarded -- good options: homework help, wrapup time, playing games, things like chess, architecture, tc.
+There are the [Morse Afterschool](http://www.cambridgema.gov/DHSP/programsforkidsandyouth/Afterschool/morsek1afterschool.aspx) and [the Community Schools](http://www.cambridgema.gov/DHSP/programsforkidsandyouth/communityschools/morsecommunityschool).
+Both are highly regarded.
+There are good options offered: homework help, wrapup time, playing games, things like chess, architecture, etc.

+*Editor's note: If you plan on making use of the afterschool program, we recommend looking through the Community Schools brochures for your final lottery choices.*

+Math Olympiad is an extracurricular activity that I believe is organized and run by Morse math coaches and teachers but utilizes parent help too.
+They meet at least once a week in the library before school.

 ### How is conflict resolved if there is bullying or harassment?